CloudCIX/rocky/README.md

 ## What is Rocky

 Rocky is a CLI based management tool for CloudCIX.
+Rocky is designed to operate in an out of band (OOB) network, serarated from other networks.
+Rocky's purpose is to facilitate monitoring, testing, debug and recovery.
+By convention, Rocky uses OOB addresses that are IPV4, RFC1918 addresses in the form 10.S.R.U/16 where...
+* S represents the SRXPod
+* R represents the Rack
+* U represents the U location in the Rack

 ## How to run

 * First clone the repo.
-^ Next cd rocky/.
+* Next cd rocky/.
 * Finally python3 rocky.py.

 ## Requirements